simp/simp-doc/docs/user_guide/Troubleshooting/Why_Cant_I_Login.rst

 By default, SIMP uses the ``pam_access.so`` :term:`PAM` module to restrict access on each individual host.
-While this may not seem as flexible as some methods, it is the most failsafe method for ensuring that you don't accidentally interrupt services due to network issues connecting to your :term:`LDAP` server.
+While this may not seem as flexible as some methods, it is the most failsafe method for ensuring that you do not accidentally interrupt services due to network issues connecting to your :term:`LDAP` server.